-- Solid radiator proximity RICH using CsI GEMs: One of the main drawbacks of using the ALICE design is the use of C6F14.
-This radiator is rather sensitive to impurities and radiation damage requiring a purification system.
-Using a fused silica disc with a properly machined surface as radiator circumvents the problem while keeping the geometrical advantages of the design.
-Initial studies show a further reduction of performance mainly due to strong dispersive effects in the UV region. - Aerogel proximity RICH using PMTs: The Belle endcap Cherenkov threshold counter will be replaced by a proximity imaging RICH counter using an Aerogel radiator and conventional BiAlkali based multi-pixel PMTs as photon detectors.
+Aerogel proximity RICH using PMTs: The Belle endcap Cherenkov threshold counter will be replaced by a proximity imaging RICH counter using an Aerogel radiator and conventional BiAlkali based multi-pixel PMTs as photon detectors.
 Using a so-called focusing radiator scheme, prototypes show excellent performances.
 The main technological challenge for this detector is to realise a photon detection matrix in a strong magnetic field.
 Recent developments in the field of proximity focusing HAPDs seem to make such a detector realistic.

-3.7 Muon Counter
+681 3.7 Muon Counter

-The main purpose of the PANDA muon system is to achieve the highest efficiency in identification of muons in the medium-to-high energy range.
-Muons are present in the final state of many annihilation channels.
-Among them the physics program is mostly concentrated on dimuon production from Drell Yan at the maximum HESR momentum of 14.5 GeV/c or $J/\psi$ formation and decay in nuclear matter at 4.1 GeV/c momentum.
-In addition the study of rare decay of charmed particles could require a single muon identification.
-The most severe PID requirements to the muon system are set by the DY dimuon production, that has been selected as benchmark channel.
-Looser identification requirements are set by the $J/\psi$ production channels, because of the strong kinematics constraint on the dimuon mass.
+The main purpose of the PANDA muon system is to achieve the highest efficiency in identifi-682 cation of muons in the medium-to-high energy range.
+Muons are present in the final state of 683 many annihilation channels.
+Among them the physics program is mostly concentrated on dimuon 684 production from Drell Yan at the maximum HESR momentum of 14.5 GeV/c or J/ψ formation 685 and decay in nuclear matter at 4.1 GeV/c momentum.
+In addition the study of rare decay of 686 charmed particles could require a single muon identification.
+The most severe PID requirements 687 to the muon system are set by the DY dimuon production, that has been selected as benchmark 688 channel.
+Looser identification requirements are set by the J/ψ production channels, because of 689